 - Play Rabble games from dogeball to gladiators

-- Choose an activity you enjoy: dance, martial arts, yoga, gardening, walking, swimming, football, badminton, tennis.. the list is endless
+- Choose an activity you enjoy: dance, martial arts, yoga, gardening, walking, swimming, football, tennis.. the list is endless

 - Find a buddy/friend to exercise with or go for a walk when catching up with friends/family

 Just do something